ShwetKhatri2001/AR-Webstore/README.md

 # 🤩 Future Goals

-- Build an ecommerse platform which can provide an immersive online shopping experience.
+- Build an ecommerce platform which can provide an immersive online shopping experience.
 - Make the products interactive in real-environment rather than just demonstrating static 3d models using ML-AI

 # 😇 Learning Exposure